onlime/policyd-rate-guard/README.md

 > [!IMPORTANT]
 > In Postfix, when multiple recipients are specified in the `To:` field of an email, the Postfix policy delegation protocol (the `check_policy_service` action in this case) doesn't include each individual recipient separately by default.
 Instead, it sends a single `recipient=` line with an empty value to indicate that there are recipients but doesn't list them individually.
-> There is no way for PolicydRateLimit to register any recipients, neither in the log message nor in the `messages` db table, if a message was sent to multiple email addresses in `To:`.
+> There is no way for **PolicydRateGuard** to register any recipients, neither in the log message nor in the `messages` db table, if a message was sent to multiple email addresses in `To:`.
 Also, there is no way to register any recipients from `Cc:` and/or `Bcc:` headers.
 >
 > But aside this little drawback, Postfix integration using [`check_policy_service`](https://www.postfix.org/postconf.5.html#check_policy_service) is simply the best and probably the only way to go.
 Currently, this is the only supported way to configure it!